asmodehn/complexity/PITCHME.md

 # Math

+@ul[spaced]
-Science is the process of doubting everything to extract knowledge from the world.
+- Science is the process of doubting everything to extract knowledge from the world.
-That knowledge can then be transferred to others so they can use it.
+- That knowledge can then be transferred to others so they can use it.
-Math is the toolbox to express that knowledge so it can be transferred.
+- Math is the toolbox to express that knowledge so it can be transferred.
+@ulend
 ---

 ## Math as Mental representation

-Math also helps to transfer knowledge from you&now, to you&tomorrow.
+Math also helps to transfer knowledge from you *now*, to you *tomorrow*.
-We do it instinctively all the time, because it is the only way for us to "understand" things and survive.
+We do it instinctively all the time.
 The trick is just to become aware of it.

 ---

 ## Math is everywhere.
-You already know some of it.
+You already know it.

 Do you know :

+@ul[spaced]
 - what '8' means ?
-- what 'VIII' means ? need some context maybe ?
+- what 'VIII' means ? need context ?
 - what '12 - 4' means ?
-- what 'sqrt(64)' means ? need some context maybe ?
+- what 'sqrt(64)' means ? need context ?
+@ulend

 ---

 ## Advanced Math Knowledge is required in a complex world
  If we want to survive in a complex world

+@ul[spaced]
+- what does '1/2 * m * square(mv) means ?
+Physics
+- what does ' CH4 + O2 -> 4H + CO2 ' means ?
+Chemistry
-- what does '20 % of 10 euros' means ? it's the extra tax you pay when you buy something for 10 euros.
+- what does '20 % of 10 euros' means ?
+Commerce
-- what does '1/2 * m * square(mv) ? it is the damage done when a car crashes into a wall.
+- what does ' if rain then take umbrella ' ?
+Everyday Logic
 - ...
+@ulend

 ---